mjnone/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion delete my first directory
 10-back go back to previous directory
-11-lists list files of three folders current parent and /boot
+11-lists list files of three folders current parent and /boot 12-file_type write the type of the file named